LouisGJBertrand/MAYA_Antivirus/README.md

-# MAYA_Antivirus
+# MAYA Antivirus

-An open source plugin that i made for myself that will compile multiple malicious script removers for maya into one plugin that can be activated in the plugin manager
+An open source Anti-malware plugin that aims to reduce and treat threats for the software Autodesk Maya.
+This project is not affiliated with Autodesk.

 # INSTALL